IncineratorBurns/root_builder_mover/README.md

 - To base your profile off a bundled one, select a profile and modify it however you want.
 - You can use the same name for your profile if you want to.
 - Your profiles are saved into the **custom.cfg** file next to the tool's exe file.
 Profiles with the same name in custom.cfg are loaded over the bundled ones.

-## Usage

-- Open the tool and select the desired game profile.
-- Configure the settings as necessary.
-  - The **mods path** directory should point to the **mods** dir in your Mod Organizer's profile dir for the respective game.
-- (Optional, but recommended, especially when configuring a new profile) Click the **Simulate** button to see what actions would an actual Run execute.
-- Click the **Run** button to execute the file organization.

 ## Conclusion